 - file.data is the preferred notation, however, file\data is still recognized by the engine and works as well. - If a HTTP body is using gzip or deflate, file.data will match on the decompressed data. - Negated matching is affected by the chunked inspection.
-E.g. 'content:!"html"; could not match on the first chunk, but would then possibly match on the 2nd.
+E.g. 'content:!"<html";' could not match on the first chunk, but would then possibly match on the 2nd.
 To avoid this, use a depth setting.
 The depth setting takes the body size into account.
-Assuming that the response-body-minimal-inspect-size is bigger than 1k, 'content:!"https://example.com/html, 'content:!"<a href - file.data can also be used with SMTP file.data supports multiple buffer matching, see Multiple Buffer Matching.
+Assuming that the response-body-minimal-inspect-size is bigger than 1k, 'content:!"<html"; depth:1024;' can only match if the pattern '<html' is absent from the first inspected chunk. - Refer to File Keywords for additional information.